-This crochet stitch consists of a coil of wraps around the hook, through which the thread is drawn.
+This crochet stitch consists of a coil of wraps (yarn overs) around the hook, through which the thread is drawn.
 It is not a stitch for crochet beginners but instead is recommended for experienced crocheters who are looking to advance their crochet skills.
-It is not exactly that the stitch is difficult but it takes some practice to learn how to pull the thread through so many loops at once and this is best achieved after practicing with basic crochet stitches for some time until you've developed a familiarity with the art of pulling yarn through loops.
+It takes practice to learn how to pull the thread through so many loops at once.
+This is best achieved after practicing with basic crochet stitches for some time until you've developed a familiarity with the art of pulling yarn through loops.

 How to Crochet Bullion Stitch

 The bullion stitch requires only a few basic crochet movements:

 - Yarn over as many times as your pattern calls for.
 Bullion stitch can be worked in different lengths and heights, which are determined by the number of times that you wind the yarn around the hooks.

 - After completing all of the yarn overs, insert your hook into your work where you want to place the bullion crochet stitch.

 - Yarn over and pull through all of the loops on the hook.
 Here, it is good to hold onto the coil of loops with your off hand while you work the hook with your dominant hand.